Joint ventures and business partnerships

 There are different types of joint ventures.
 How you set up a joint venture depends on what your business is trying to achieve.
-The most common types of joint venture are:

 1. Limited co-operation